MobilityData/gbfs/gbfs.md

      * Villiers-sur-Marne
      * Market Street

-Abbreviations SHOULD NOT be used for names and other text (e.g. St. for Street), unless a location is called by its abbreviated name (e.g. “JFK Airport”).
+Abbreviations SHOULD NOT be used for names and other text (for example, St. for Street), unless a location is called by its abbreviated name (for example, “JFK Airport”).
 Abbreviations may be problematic for accessibility by screen reader software and voice user interfaces.
 Consuming software can be engineered to reliably convert full words to abbreviations for display, but converting from abbreviations to full words is prone to more risk of error.

-Names used for stations, virtual stations, and geofenced areas SHOULD be human readable.
+Names used for stations, virtual stations, and geofenced areas SHOULD be human-readable.
 Naming conventions used for locations SHOULD consider a variety of use cases including both text and maps.

 Descriptions SHOULD NOT include information so specific that it could be used in tracking of vehicles or trips.